jezzdk/statamic-secret/README.md

 ## How to Use

-When installing the addon, the keys should automatically be generated for you.
-If not, or if you want to re-generate them for any reason, simply run the following command:
+After installing the addon, you can generate the keys with the command below.
+You can use the same command to re-generate them for any reason:

 ```
 php please secret:generate
 ```

+You will be prompted to overwrite the keys if files with the configured names already exist.

 > You should NOT commit the keys to version control.
 Nor should you place them anywhere publicly accessible.